Darcus Howe: Early life, activism and writing

 From 1973 to 1985, Howe served as editor of the magazine Race Today (1973–88), which was originally connected with the Institute of Race Relations.
 As Howe recalled in 2013: When the institute set up Race Today, it began by publishing mainly academic articles on the colonial territories.
 It later focused on British immigration, especially the children of the first generation, from India, Pakistan, Africa and the Caribbean.
 After a shift on the council in a more radical direction, they appointed me, the first black editor.
 We turned it into a radical black newspaper.
 We moved it to Brixton, reoriented the whole journal, and worked with ex-Panthers who'd squatted in Brixton, including the writer and activist Farrukh Dhondy.
 The intention was to be aggressively campaigning, and to 'record and recognise' the emerging struggles in the black community.
 The Brixton-based Race Today Collective also included Linton Kwesi Johnson, Barbara Beese, and others.
 Howe's successor as editor, Leila Hassan, would eventually become his third wife.

 In 1977, Howe was sentenced to three months' imprisonment for assault, after a racially motivated altercation at a London Underground Station, but was released upon appeal after protests over his arrest.
 Linton Kwesi Johnson contributed a song, "Man Free (For Darcus Howe)", to the campaign for his release.

 Howe was involved over many years with the Notting Hill Carnival, both as a participant — in 1971 he founded the Renegades steelband, sponsored by Race Today and eventually called Mangrove/Renegades — and as Chair of the Carnival Development Committee, elected in April 1977.

+In 1981, Howe was instrumental in organising a 20,000-strong "Black People's Day of Action" in protest at the handling of the investigation into the New Cross house fire, in which 13 black teenagers died; Kehinde Andrews noted in The Guardian: "His key skill, as one of the main figures in the anti-racist, anti-police brutality movement, was to translate the energy and anger of street protests into government action.
+He had a major impact on Lord Scarman, who was commissioned to investigate the causes of the 1981 riots.
+The rebellions in Brixton and elsewhere against the sus laws had shaken the nation; the Scarman Report was the first in Britain to take the police force to task for racial bias."